ishandvd/Part-II-Notes/Quantum/Quantum Definitions.md

 ## Lecture 8

 ##### Quantum Parallelism
-Exploiting the superposition of the computational basis states to do computati
+Exploiting the superposition of the computational basis states to do computation.

 ##### Quantum Search
+Searching an unstructured database with N entries.

 ##### Grover's Algorithm
+Quantum speedup by a quadratic factor in comparison to a classic computation.

 ## Lecture 9

 ##### Fourier Transform

+Allows us to see the frequency components of signals.
+Useful for DSP.

+The discrete Fourier transform (DFT) is still widely used,

 ##### Quantum Fourier Transform
 ##### Quantum Phase Estimation